Living with Data: Exploring Physicalization Approaches to Sedentary Behavior Intervention for Older Adults in Everyday Life: Methodology

 \subsection{Data Collection and Analysis}

+Across all phases, we collected qualitative data through field notes, design artifacts, and audio-recorded interviews.
+All semi-structured interview audio from Phases 1 and 3 were transcribed verbatim.
+During Phase 2, we documented the poster demo discussion session through detailed notes and, where permitted, audio recordings that were later summarized.
+We also retained sketches, posters, and prototype artifacts as part of the RtD documentation.

-All interview audio was transcribed verbatim and analyzed using a rigorous thematic analysis approach follow by prior woork \cite{lin2019using,bowman2023using}.
-Two researchers first independently open-coded the transcripts, then collaboratively met to discuss and merge their findings into a unified codebook.
-This codebook was then systematically applied to the entire dataset, with the researchers working in consensus to refine the codes and group them into the final themes presented in our findings.
+We analyzed the semi-structured interview data using reflexive thematic analysis following Braun and Clarke’s approach, as adapted in prior HCI research \cite{lin2019using,bowman2023using}.
+Two researchers independently open-coded the transcripts, identifying segments related to perceptions of sedentary behavior, reactions to different forms of data representation, emotional responses, and experiences with the prototypes.
+They then met to discuss and merge their findings into a unified codebook.
+This codebook was systematically applied to the entire dataset, with the researchers working to refine the codes and group them into higher-level themes.
+The resulting themes were then related back to the three phases of the RtD process, informing both the iterative design decisions described above and the final set of findings reported herein.
+Note that we use annotations such as \textit{P3$\_$Phase1} to indicate that, in this example, a quote was from P3 during Phase 1.